SwapnilShahGit/SIP/Java/README.md

 ![cover](https://proctorexam.com/2015/wp-content/uploads/2016/01/back-end.jpg)

 # The Parser
-This folder contains my code for the Parser.
-My main goal is to implement the parser with Java with the help of existing API's provided by the open source community.
-The goal is to obtain the available information given to us by the API's and then parse the rest from the syllabus given to me by the user.
+This folder contains code for the Parser.
+The main goal is to implement the parser with Java with the help of existing API's provided by the open source community.
+The end goal is to use these API's and then parse the rest of the required information from the syllabus given by the user.

 | Current Tasks                                                                                                                   |
 | ---------------------------------------------------------------------------------------- |